kaloyaan/cpsc-334-task1/README.md

 - The current system configuration does not allow us to run across virtual displays, unlike some natively-run code.
 - The process of utilzing full screen is a bit janky without changing system setting.
 - To use all the features of Javascript, we would need to run on a server rather than just via files, removing some of the universality.
+- The output still needs to be interpreted somewhat as opposed to a more visual picture.

 ## Potential Pitfalls